 You can both help yourself conceive or stop yourself from conceiving, naturally.

-What are the benefits of NFP?
+What are the benefits of Natural Family Planning?

-While a child is the greatest blessing, many families wish to limit the number of children they have due to financial, health and other reasons.
+While a child is the greatest blessing, many families wish to limit the number of children they have.
+This could be due to financial, health and other reasons.

-There will be no literal or figurative barriers to sexual intercourse, as NFP requires you to communicate and cooperate about procreation and when it happens.
+There will be no literal or figurative barriers to sexual intercourse.
+NFP requires you to communicate and cooperate about procreation and when it happens.
 Both spouses will then find that NFP encourages them to respect and accept the other person, while using this method.

-Natural family planning methods support the reproductive health of the woman, unlike contraceptive methods, which have harmful side effects and do irreversible damage to both men and women.
-It is an environmentally-friendly way to control conception and costs nothing.
+Contraceptive methods have harmful side effects and do irreversible damage to both men and women.
+NFP is an environmentally-friendly way to control conception and costs nothing.

-It is a method that respects procreation as a way of deepening intimacy in a marriage, but also that will allow a couple to find non-sexual ways of expressing their love during times of abstinence.
+It is a method that respects procreation as a way of deepening intimacy in a marriage.
+It will also allow a couple to find non-sexual ways of expressing their love during times of abstinence.

-Who can use NFP?
+Who can use Natural Family Planning?